hasktorch/hasktorch/README.md

 $ nix-shell
 ```

-and use `cabal build`, `cabal repl`, `cabal test`, etc. from there.
+and use `cabal build`, `cabal repl`, `cabal test`, etc. from within.
 We also support Stack with Nix, see below.

 Note that this shell is configured to use the CPU backend only.
 In order to benefit from any CUDA-capable hardware acceleration your computer may provide (sorry macOS users),
 launch the Nix shell instead with: